Morrifis/Morrifis/README.md

 # Hello World! 🌍

-I'm Mykhailo, a Full-Stack Engineer with a deep commitment to actualizing web applications.
-Over the past 4 years, my journey in the digital realm has seen consistent growth, reflecting my dedication and meticulous approach to every project.
+Experienced Software Engineer with a comprehensive background in full-stack development, team leadership, and entrepreneurial initiatives.
+Demonstrated expertise in designing, implementing, and optimizing software solutions that enhance business value.
+Seeking a Senior Developer position to leverage my technical proficiency and innovative problem-solving capabilities.

 ## 🚀 Tech Stack & Skills